COVID-19: How to wear a mask properly for protection

 Surgical masks – and sometimes even respirators – adorn the faces of pedestrians, restaurant-goers, drivers, shop assistants, and just about anyone else who bravely ventures outside of their home.
 The eerie atmosphere concocted by artists, cinematographers, and writers alike to depict a cyberpunk-esque zombie onslaught has, over the past few weeks, seemingly eventuated into reality.

 In the span of just one month alone, the year 2020 has already seen a number of turbulent global events that have created a seismic shift in the human population’s current and/or potential living conditions; be it social, economic, regulatory, health-related, or otherwise.
-And decidedly the most prominent of all is the rapidly spreading Covid-19 coronavirus, which has reached the shores of a growing number of countries the world over.
+And decidedly the most prominent of all is the rapidly spreading coronavirus, which has reached the shores of a growing number of countries the world over.

 Dramatic opening aside, rapidly rising coronavirus caseloads have led to pervasive paranoia and fear of infection, both globally and in Hong Kong.
 And with no sign of the outbreak abating anytime soon, remaining vigilant can, quite literally, save your life by lowering your risk of infection.
-So, without further ado, this Pacific Prime Hong Kong blog article presents the most essential tips for protecting yourself against the Covid-19 coronavirus.
+So, without further ado, this Pacific Prime Hong Kong blog article presents the most essential tips for protecting yourself against COVID-19.

 Is wearing a mask even necessary?